 Generative AI Statements for Syllabi

-Restrictive Options
+More Restrictive Options

-There may be times when the use of AI-generated text or images would be appropriate in this course, but you should obtain advance permission from the instructor for any use of generative AI technologies.
+- There may be times when the use of AI-generated text or images would be appropriate in this course, but you should obtain advance permission from the instructor for any use of generative AI technologies.
+Including AI-generated materials in coursework without receiving advance permission and providing proper citation constitutes academic dishonesty and is a violation of course policy and of the Ohio University Student Code of Conduct.

 Less Restrictive Options

-To adhere to our scholarly values, students must cite any AI-generated material that informed their work (this includes in-text citations and/or use of quotations, and in your reference list).
-Using an AI tool to generate content without proper attribution qualifies as academic dishonesty.
+- To adhere to our scholarly values, students must cite any use of generative AI that informs their work.
+Using an AI tool to generate content without proper attribution qualifies as academic dishonesty and is a violation of course policy.
 Use of generative AI must be documented according to [identify] citation style.
-For support in determining the appropriate way to document your use of AI-generated text, you can visit [resource] for an individual consultation.
+For support in determining the appropriate way to document your use of AI-generated content, you can visit [resource].

 The College of Business Generative AI Use for Academic Work Policy